LeonardoHAraujo/compras/readme.md

-Autor: Leonardo Araújo
+# List of market

-Nome: Carrinho de compras
+*Powered by Leonardo Araújo*

-Pequeno app mobile com react-native, desenvolvido para facilitar as compras do mês.
+Small mobile app with react-native, designed to make it easier the month's purchases.

-Obs: Utiliza useReducer.
+Obs: Use hook `useReducer`.